dipetkov/eems/README.md

 * The directory `runeems_sats` contains a C++ implementation of EEMS to use with microsatellite data.
 * The directory `runeems_snps` contains a C++ implementation of EEMS to use with SNP data.

-### The C++ implementation
+### C++ implementation

 The C++ implementation uses the [Eigen](http://eigen.tuxfamily.org) template library for linear algebra computations and the [Boost](http://www.boost.org) libraries for random number generation and the habitat geometry.
-EEMS has been tested with Eigen 3.2.2 and Boost 1_57.
+EEMS has been tested with Eigen 3.2.2 and Boost 1.57 and might not be compatible with newer versions of Boost/Eigen.
 After downloading Eigen (which does not need installation) and installing Boost, update the variables `EIGEN_INC`, `BOOST_LIB`, `BOOST_INC` in the Makefile.
 The dynamic Boost libraries are linked to slightly differently on a Mac and a Linux machine, so run `make darwin` on a Mac or `make linux` on a Linux machine.
 This C++ implementation has not been tested on Windows.

+*Note*: The C++ code is not compatible with Boost 1.63; downgrade to Boost 1.57 to compile it.

+### EEMS for SNPs and microsatellites

 There are two versions of EEMS: `runeems_snps` for SNP data and `runeems_sats` for microsatellite data.
 The data input format and the EEMS model are somewhat different for SNPs and microsatellites, hence the two versions.
 The source code can be found in `runeems_snps/src` and `runeems_sats/src`, respectively.
 The directories `runeems_snps/data` and `runeems_sats/data` contain data, simulated with `ms`, to illustrate the input file format and how EEMS is run.